 Residents who smoke should properly dispose of their cigarette butts in the receptacles located in designated smoking areas 15 feet from building entrances.
 Smoking is not permitted within 15 feet of any building entrance in the City of Chicago and violators may be subject to a $500 fine.
 Smoking is not allowed on back porches of Courtside Apartments and Sheffield Square.
 Additionally, smoking is not permitted on the University Hall patio or in the Sheffield Square, Sanctuary, or Vincent and Louise courtyards.
 Hookah pipes may be stored in student units but may only be used in accordance with this policy.
 If there is any evidence of a hookah pipe being used in the residence halls, it will be confiscated by DePaul Housing and/or Residential Education staff.

 Residents are expected to respect the reasonable expectations of privacy of other individuals within the residential community.
 Accordingly, residents are not permitted to make or attempt to make an audio or video recording of private, nonpublic conversations without the knowledge and consent of all participants subject to such recordings.
 In such circumstances the uses of undisclosed hidden recording devices is prohibited, as is the transmission and/or distribution of any such recordings.
 This provision does not extend to the recordings made by DePaul’s Office of Public Safety for official purposes.

-The university reserves the right to search individuals as well as any bags or packages (including, but not limited to, purses, backpacks and shopping bags) carried into student housing by residents or their guests.
+The university reserves the right to search individuals as well as any bags or packages (including, but not limited to, purses, backpacks and shopping bags) carried into student housing by residents or their visitors.
 Prohibited and illegal items may be confiscated or disposed of as appropriate and university student-conduct action may be taken.
 Refusal to consent to a search could result in a denial of entry to student housing.